cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 memory usage: 2.6+ MB
 ```

-The index of this data farme, which we can manage as `df.index`, is the same as the column `id` of the original data.
+The index of this data frame, which we can manage as `df.index`, is the same as the column `id` of the original data.
 There are duplicates there:

 ```
 In [3]: df.index.duplicated().sum()